Kreolwolf1/factory-nodejs/lib/auth/readme.md

     'someKey', 'someSecret'));

 ```

+### How It Works

-The `checkAuthorization` method obtains `sessionStore`, `sessionKey` and `sessionSecret` as parameters and returns a checker function.
+The `checkAuthorization` method receives `sessionStore`, `sessionKey` and `sessionSecret` as parameters and returns a checker function.
+[Socket.io][5] will invoke the checker function and pass the `socket.handshake` object and accept callback.

+In the checker function we verify that headers contain the 'someKey' cookie (see sample above) and attempt to obtain the session by this cookie from the session store.
+If such a session exists, we will verify that user object has the access token.

-If session store does not contain the session corresponding to the cookie provided by the handshake object, an error is emitted.
-You can subscribe to it the following way:
+If session does not exist, an error is emitted.
+In the client code you can subscribe to it the following way:

 ```js
 var sio = io.connect();